hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 1. Gaines & Shaw from RepPlus site - all 197 of them :-| Yess and Maybes already in, adding the Nos now.
 Should I use the same strategy?
 Run and test.
 Particularly beccause there are mostly pre-1980s conference papers so abstracts might be short.
 In A+, all I had was abstracts.
 I have all the full papers from G&S. I will search the papers rather than abstracts> Or do both and see what the difference is.

-1. PDFS from EN-AutoNo.
+1. Search document system.
 Select, Analysis tab, Extended Lexical search, Open saved search called aPlus-ssearch.sea </Applications/MAXQDA/MAXQDAƒ/aPlus-search.sea> : all educa*; one "repertory grid" repgrid; none patient patients medication medicine